 How to Avoid Twitter Scams

 - Don’t give anyone your personal or financial information.
 With this personal information, they can commit identity theft and steal your life savings from you.
+No one will ask for random gift cards to pay for things.
 Along with this, if you give them your financial information they can steal directly from your bank account.

 - Don’t enter your username or password from a link you clicked on; go on the official Twitter site instead.
 If it looks like the official log-in screen, look at the link carefully for any misspelled words that could give away the fact that it’s not the official website.